thepaperpilot/Babble-Buds/README.md

 ## Thanks

-Thanks to Marionette Mates for ripping assets so I didn't have to.
+Thanks to Marionette Mates for originally collecting all the assets I've ported over.

 Thanks to Rob and the rest of the buffalo wizards for making so much amazing content, and particularly URealms Live for inspiring this project.